A Taste Of Home: Gram’s Mocha Cakes

 I heard the praises of Mocha Cakes before I had the pleasure of meeting the person responsible for them.
 The cakes are cookies — ones that have a cult-like devotion among my partner’s family.
 And the person of credit is Pauline Lewis, my grandmother-in-law.

-I was pretty excited to try my first M.C. that Christmas.
+I was pretty excited to try my first M.C.
 I’m a chocolate lover.
 And, hey, mix it with the flavour of coffee and work it into a cake-like cookie/square/bar … I was pre-sold!

 Upon first glance of my inaugural Mocha Cake I thought, “Maybe the mocha is inside.”